Heat stress can be fatal

 Unlike humans, most animals can’t sweat to reduce body heat.
 Instead, dogs reduce heat by panting, but there is a limit to how much they can cool themselves down.

 No matter how healthy your pet is, heat stress can prove dangerous for animals of all shapes and sizes.
-Dogs with short noses, such as the Bulldog, Pug, Boston Terrier, and Boxer type breeds are at greater risk.
+Dogs with short noses, such as Bulldogs, Pugs, Boston Terriers, French Bulldogs and Boxer type breeds are at greater risk.

-Heat stress occurs when animals are confined in hot environments.
-Most commonly, animals locked in cars are struck with heat stress.
+Heat stress occurs when animals are exposed to hot and humid environments.
+Most commonly, animals locked in cars or exercised on hot days succumb to heat stress.
 Temperatures inside cars can rise to lethal levels very quickly.
 Never leave your pet in a car, even with the windows down.

-Modifying your exercise or walking routine should be considered in the warmer months.
-Jogging or walking early in the morning or late in the evening is recommend as the temperatures are cooler at these times.
+Modifying your exercise or walking routine must be considered in the warmer months.
+Walking early in the morning or late in the evening is recommend as the temperatures are generally cooler at these times.